AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/dom-reference.md

 editor.context.insertionParent.children.append(group);
 ```

-Currently, only some classes of this kind have their equivalent `create*` method (for example, `PathNode` lacks it), but it's fair to expect that most of them will eventually.
+Currently, only some classes of this kind have their equivalent `create*` method (for example, `PathNode` lacks it), but it's fair to expect that most of them will, eventually.
 Live Object classes are the ones whose instances make up the Adobe Express scenegraph: `PageNode`, `ArtboardNode`, `StrokeShapeNode`, `LineNode`, and so on.
 A particular case is represented by the `UnknownNode`, which acts as a safety placeholder when dealing with actual DOM objects that don't yet have a corresponding class.

 ### Collection classes

 In Adobe Express, most collections (`children` is a notable example) are expressed as Lists: groups of homogeneous elements with properties such as `first`, `last` and `length`, and dedicated methods like `append()`, `clear()`, etc. They are iterable with `for...of` loops.

 Some of these collections are Generic, like `ItemList<T>`, `ReadOnlyItemList<T>`, and `RestrictedItemList<T>`, where the `<T>` means they are designed to be type-agnostic and can work with various data types.
 The `<T>` acts as a placeholder for the type of objects that the collection will hold or manage.

 An implementation of such generic classes is the `ArtboardList` (which subclasses `RestrictedItemList<Artboard>`) and `PageList` (subclassing `RestrictedItemList<Page>`), found respectively in the `PageNode.artboards` and `ExpressRootNode.pages` properties.

 ### Abstract classes

 These are classes that serve as a base for other classes.
-Used by Adobe to rationalize the DOM structure, they provide a common set of properties and methods, but typically cannot be instantiated themselves.
+Used by Adobe to rationalize the DOM structure, they provide a common set of properties and methods, but typically cannot be instantiated themselves nor manipulated by add-on developers.
 Instead, they are meant to be inherited and extended by other subclasses.
 These subclasses can then implement the abstract class's methods.
 In the Reference, we can identify abstract classes such as `FillableNode`, `Node` and `BaseNode`.

 ### Static classes

-`Editor` and `ColorUtils` are special classes that aren't meant to be instantiated or extended; the former acts as the entry point for APIs that read or modify the document's content, whereas the latter provides static utility methods for color manipulation.
-They are brought into the scope as named imports (lowercase from the `"express-document-sdk"`.
+`Editor` and `ColorUtils` are special Singleton classes that aren't meant to be instantiated or extended; the former acts as the entry point for APIs that read or modify the document's content, whereas the latter provides static utility methods for color manipulation.
+They are brought into the scope as lowercase named imports from the `"express-document-sdk"`.

 ```js
 import { editor, colorUtils } from "express-document-sdk";
 ```

-### Object Interfaces
+### Object (POJO) Interfaces

 Such interfaces define the properties of actual JavaScript objects that must be created and used, for example, to set a shape's `fill` and `stroke` (respectively, the [`ColorFill`](/references/document-sandbox/document-apis/interfaces/ColorFill.md") or [`Stroke`](/references/document-sandbox/document-apis/interfaces/Stroke.md") interfaces) or fed to utility functions like `colorUtils.fromRGB()` that expect a parameter that implements the  [`Color`](/references/document-sandbox/document-apis/interfaces/Color.md") interface.
 They are the _contracts_ that establish the shape of actual JavaScript objects that developers use in their code.
+POJO is an acronym that stands for "Plain Old Java Object", which in this context refers to a plain, JavaScript object.

 ### Implementable Interfaces

 Implementable interfaces like [`IFillableNode`](/references/document-sandbox/document-apis/interfaces/IFillableNode.md") are only meant to be implemented by classes: they define a contract of properties and methods to which a class must adhere.

 In summary, the distinction between all the listed categories lies in their purpose and usage: "concrete" classes and object interfaces are used to create actual objects (either JavaScript objects, node instances or collections), while abstract classes and implementable interfaces provide structure and behaviors that other classes can inherit or implement.